Grant County, Kansas Extinct Towns

 1907-1916

-A country post office located 15 miles northeast of Ulysses.
+A country post office about 15 miles northeast of Ulysses.

 Waterford None Located in southeast Grant County on the border with Stevens County near the Cimarron River, this Irish settlement was established in 1886.
 It never had a post office.
 Located on S33-T30S-R35W.